11 April 2024

 But how should we understand In the beginning?
 Augustine points out that heaven and earth were not created from any matter, but were created from nothing by God's Word.
 It is clear that we should not represent that Word physically either.
 It is the expression of God's spiritual creative Power that exist with Him outside of time for all time.
 When you speak of In the Beginning, this Word is without beginning, because it has always been there.
 And as a creative principle it is at the same time the Beginning of the entire universe.

 We must understand In the beginning more as it is expressed in the Prologue of the Gospel of John: When all things began there was already the Word.
 The Word dwelt with God and what God was was also the Word.
 So the Word was with God in the beginning, and through Him all things came into being.
-And without Him, none of what came into existence came into being.
+And without Him, none of what exists came into being.
 And of everything that came into life He was the light.
 (John 1:1).

 When we speak of the incarnation of God's Word, it becomes clear that God has incarnated Himself in His creation through His Word from the beginning.
 In this context, creation appears not to be a one-time divine act, but a continuous process that does not end.
 The divine Word therefore not only brought everything into existence, but also continuously maintains everything.